-My first day trip from Melbourne was an activity I had I vowed to do whilst in Melbourne: see the Penguins on Phillip Island!
-The Penguin Parade happens daily around sunset, and is magical, unique experience.
-Here’s my day trip from Melbourne to Phillip Island, visiting koalas on the way and seeing the Phillip Island Penguin Parade!
+My first day trip from Melbourne was an activity I had I vowed to do whilst in Melbourne.
+To see the Penguins on Phillip Island!
+The Penguin Parade happens daily around sunset and is a magical, unique experience.
+Here’s my day trip from Melbourne to Phillip Island!
+Along the way, I visited koalas, enjoyed outstanding coastlines, and finally saw the Phillip Island Penguin Parade.

 Depart Melbourne with Gray Line Day Tour

-The wonderful Phillip Island day trip provided by Gray Line meant departing the centre of the city early in the morning, and make our way south towards the island.
-It took a good 2 hours to get to Phillip Island but boy it’s so worth it!
+The Phillip Island day trip was organised by Gray Line.
+We departed the city centre early in the morning to make our way south and maximise the day.
+It took around 2 hours to get to Phillip Island but boy it’s so worth it!
 With the cheery stories told by the tour guide and with stunning scenery along the way the time just flew by.

 Churchill Island Heritage Farm

-Firstly we stopped off at Churchill Island Heritage Farm where we had a chance to try whip cracking, watch the sheepdog at work and see a ram being sheared.
-It was a great way to break up the journey, and certainly something I wouldn’t have thought to do myself but so glad I did – it’s a real glimpse into Australian farm life!
+Firstly we stopped off at Churchill Island Heritage Farm.
+Here, we had a chance to try whip cracking, watch the sheepdog at work and see a ram being sheared.
+It was a great way to break up the journey, and certainly something I wouldn’t have thought to do myself but so glad I did.
+It’s a real glimpse into Australian farm life!

-We spent a couple of hours enjoying the wildlife, views, talks from the farm staff and exploring the grounds.
+We spent a couple of hours enjoying the wildlife, views, talks from the farmers, and exploring the grounds.
 A great chance to stretch the legs and get a bit of fresh Australian air (made even better with some sunshine!).

 Koala Conservation Centre

-Next on the agenda was the David Forrest Koala Conservation Centre back on Phillip Island.
-This was a chance to be almost guaranteed to see koalas in their wild, natural habitat as the koalas are recorded and tracked but not confined in anyway.
-Luckily I saw about 7 of the 10 they know of in the park, which was amazing especially as the view from the raised boardwalk was much closer than had we been at ground level, as koalas are known for staying near the tops of trees where all the best leaves are!
+Next on the agenda was the David Forrest Koala Conservation Centre.
+This was a chance to be practically guaranteed to see koalas in their natural habitat as the koalas are recorded and tracked but not confined in anyway.
+Luckily I saw about 7 of the 10 they know of in the park.
+It was pretty amazing especially as the view from the raised boardwalk was much closer than had we been at ground level, as koalas are known for staying near the tops of trees where all the best leaves are!

-We spent around an hour here as a break for a bite to eat, or for some a visit to the Antarctic Journey exhibition.
-For me, I was happy walking along the boardwalks and soaking up the views and peaceful atmosphere as the sun began its descent for the day.
+We spent around an hour here as a break for a bite to eat or, for some, a visit to the Antarctic Journey exhibition.
+I was happy enough walking along the boardwalks and soaking up the views and peaceful atmosphere as the sun began its descent for the day.

-It’s completely unique to be entirely on their territory, you’re told to check under your car and you have to let them cross the roads as you leave as they take full right of way!
+It’s completely unique to be entirely on their territory.
+You’re told to check under your car and you have to let them cross the roads as you leave as they take the full right of way!
 I’d highly recommend it to anyone visiting Melbourne, it’s one of the only places in the world you can see these little guys in the wild!